 Treatment is ultimately very individualized, as the person's specific lifestyle factors will need to be addressed.
 An individual treatment program will be designed based on test results.
-It will include a variety of adrenal fatigue natural medicines, botanical medicines and sometimes bioidentical hormones, depending on the patient.
+It will include a variety of adrenal fatigue natural medicines and botanical medicines, depending on the patient.

 Some of our treatment recommendations include, but aren't limited to: